Sharanya-create/Web-scraping/README.md

 *clone the repo*

+*ensure bs4 directory is in the same directory where code is placed*

 *execute the command- **pip install pyinstaller***

 *execute the command-**pyinstaller scrapdemo.py***

 *enter the directory where repo is cloned and execute the exe files found in dist/scrapdemo*

-### Requirements to use codebase scraperfilter and converting it to software:
+### Requirements to use codebase Scrapperfilter and converting it to software:

 *Python  has to be installed*

 *scraperapi account is needed*

 *clone the repo*

+*ensure bs4 directory is in the same directory where code is placed*

 *execute the command- **pip install pyinstaller***